Your browser does not support JavaScript!

 What is the difference between the Goldbelt Ancestral Trust, the Elders' Trust, and the Tináa Distributions Trust?

-The Goldbelt Tináa Distributions Trust (Est. 2019): provides distributions, and scholarships to shareholders from funds contributed by Goldbelt for such purposes.
-It can also provide elders’ benefits through funds contributed by Goldbelt for such purposes.
-The Tináa Trust may not hold or invest assets to generate income to fund shareholder benefits (and may not operate as a permanent fund).
+• The Goldbelt Tináa Distributions Trust (Est. 2019): provides distributions and scholarships to shareholders from funds contributed by Goldbelt for such purposes.
+It may also provide Elders' benefits but cannot invest its assets to generate income (i.e., not a permanent fund).

-The Goldbelt Elders’ Trust: would establish a permanent-fund type trust that will be dedicated to funding distributions to elder shareholders in perpetuity.
-Distributions would begin at the age of 60.
+• The Goldbelt Elders' Trust: would establish a permanent-fund-type trust dedicated to funding distributions to elder shareholders in perpetuity.
+Distributions would begin at age 60.

 Has the Elders' Trust been approved?

-No. The Elders’ Trust has been approved by the Board of Directors to be brought to a vote of the shareholders.
-The Elders’ Trust must be approved by a majority of the voting shares present or represented by proxy at the Annual Meeting.
+No. The Elders' Trust has been approved by the Board of Directors to be brought to a vote of the shareholders.
+It must be approved by a majority of the voting shares present or represented by proxy at the Annual Meeting.
 It will be on the proxy and the tally will be announced at the 2025 Annual Meeting of Shareholders.